 The Department of Behavioral Health and Intellectual disAbility Services (DBHIDS) works to provide the Philadelphia area with resources and supports to create a thriving community.
 Since 2013 DBHIDS has partnered with MindWise to offer our online behavioral health screening platform and a comprehensive awareness campaign through a jointly-created vibrant website.
-In 2016 DBHIDS and MindWise collaborated to create and launch a broad-based mental health screening tool, which will soon be available to all MindWise partners.
+In 2016 DBHIDS and MindWise collaborated to create and launch a broad-based mental health and substance use screening tool, which will soon be available to all MindWise partners.

 MindWise Screening Partners

 Below is a sampling of our Screening partners – thank you to all of our valued clients and partners!